smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 **UV**

+• "Q" key (instead of Shift - Q) show up now the UV Pie Menu when the mouse is over the UVTexture Editor.
 • All Unwrap Command snow support Multiple Items and Component Selections.
 • ( Smart Unwrap Cylindrical / Smart Unwrap / SmartOrient ) now support multiple Items and Component Selections for faster processing.